92green/enty/packages/enty-docs/src/content/api/enty/value-schema.md

 **default:** `(value) => ({id: value})`

 By defualt the IdSchema constructs a faux entity by placing the value on the `id` key of an object.
-If your definition has a differnt idAtribute function you can replace this to match.
+If your shape has a differnt idAtribute function you can replace this to match.

 ```
 const user = EntitySchema('user', {